 Unsurprisingly, deep-fried turkey is actually a Southern tradition.
 And it’s so delicious that you might just find it worthwhile clogging a few arteries for.
 Deep frying a turkey is no easy task, however, and it does require caution.
 Most of us don’t have a restaurant-style deep fryer, so a stockpot-and-propane setup is probably the next best thing.
 You’ll have to hook the bird up to a lifter and slowly submerge it into the stockpot of boiling oil.
 It’s definitely the fastest method, as it takes only 3-4 minutes per pound to be fully cooked.

 Think you have the expertise to sous-vide an entire turkey?
 It’s a feat worth putting on your culinary resume, that’s for sure.
 You’ll need a smaller bird and a large sous-vide bag.
 Start by making a jus with herbs, onions, celery, carrots, and chicken stock, then place the turkey in the sous-vide bag before emptying the jus into the cavity of the bird.
 Vacuum seal the bag and place into the water bath for 1 hour at 185℉ then cook for 5 more hours at 170℉ for a ten-pounder.
 You’ll be left with a delicious stock that you can set aside to make gravy later on, and a fully cooked turkey!

 Most of these are definitely unconventional, and would require a lot more work than oven roasting a turkey, but just in case the oven is not cooperating, you’ll know where to go.
-Do you have any last-minute tips to salvage a plummeting Christmas dinner?
+Do you have any last-minute tips to salvage a plummeting Thanksgiving dinner?